 Use your self-awareness skills to find that perfect balance and presence.
 Step in when needed to provide a missing perspective while avoiding being too forceful in the interaction.
 Understand your place on the team and project.
 If you are the counterweight, don’t try to make yourself in the cabin, the arm, or the hook.
 Continually analyze your contribution and interaction with others and make adjustments as needed.

 The counterweight may not be the center of attention, but it plays a critical role in keeping everything together.
-Help without need for the spotlight, balance out those around you and
+Help without need for the spotlight, and balance out those around you.

 I thoroughly enjoyed archery when I was growing up.
 It was always exciting to pull the bowstring back, feel the strength manifest, and satisfaction that comes as the arrow left the bow and hit the target.
 It was also fun just to shoot some to see how far the arrow would go!
 The bow is both elegant and strong and it can teach us some things about our leadership walk.